 “My mother-in-law was the first in her family to ever attend a university and get a college education.
 Lifelong learning has been rooted in her lifestyle for decades and now as she considers a retirement community, it must have ongoing educational seminars to attract her.
 Women in her mother’s generation did not have the opportunities for advanced education and did not expect it in retirement either.
 Healthy eating and regular exercise follow the same trends.
 Many of this generation even have had and expect personal trainers in their workouts.”

-When those residents arrive en masse, senior communities may have to deal with issues they’ve never dealt with before, some of which are rather sensitive.
-Communities are only beginning to explore policies regarding sexual activity among residents, and one can speculate that Boomers, who grew up in the sexually liberated 1960′s, will have much different attitudes about sex than the current senior living residents.
+When those residents arrive, senior communities may have to deal with issues they’ve never dealt with before, some of which are rather sensitive.
+Communities are only beginning to explore policies regarding sexual activity among residents, and one can speculate that Boomers, who grew up in the sexually liberated 1960′s, will have much different attitudes about sex than current senior living residents.